rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

       screen are fine for this script — just click **Next** on each one, then **Install** on the final screen.
    5. When it finishes, click **Finish**.

-   **Note:** if your team already has WSL (Windows Subsystem for Linux) set up on your machine, you can use that instead of Git Bash — open your Linux distro from the Start menu and follow the same steps below.
+   If your team already has WSL (Windows Subsystem for Linux) set up on your machine, you can use that instead of Git Bash — open your Linux distro from the Start menu and follow the same steps below.
 If you're not sure whether you have WSL, Git Bash is faster to get running and is all this script needs.

 4. Open a command line.
    - **Windows:** click the Start menu, type `Git Bash`, and click **Git